fernandonogueira/Ox/README.md

 Feel free to contribute and ask changes to this project.
 Pull Requests are also welcome and will be approved quickly.

 This project is mature.
-It is usedsince 2014 in production but it wasn't public since then.
+It is used since 2014 in production but it wasn't public since then.

 ## Motivation